Missionware/odos-docs-src/src/manual/odos_compatibility.md

 ## General Notes

-ODOS has been undergone an extensive refactoring and migration from the legacy .NET Framework to .NET Starndard, .NET Core and currently to .NET 5.0/6.0.
-Generally all of the core lirbaries of ODOS currently multitarget .NET Standard 2.0 and .NET 5.0.
+ODOS has been undergone an extensive refactoring and migration from the legacy .NET Framework to .NET Standard, .NET Core and currently to .NET 5.0/6.0.
+Generally all of the core libraries of ODOS currently multitarget .NET Standard 2.0 and .NET 5.0.

 ## Windows